DaliaArchive/BackEndChallenge_001/README.md

 # BackEnd Challenge 001
 ##notes from developer

+How to use:
+  - Run Mongo
+  - bundle install
+  - script/server

 1. I assume that I can make suggestion related to information structures, as explained in the task.
 Therefore I introduced a few improvements.